hjain5164/Comment-Classifier/README.md

     pip install requirments.txt

     ```
-This wil install all the dependencies related to the project.
+   This will install all the dependencies related to the project.

 - Now to start the project